 - thymine (T)

-The order of these four bases forms the genetic code, which is our instructions for life.
+The order of these four bases forms the genetic code, which is the instructions for life.

 The bases of the two strands of DNA are stuck together to create a ladder-like shape.
-Within the ladder, A always sticks to T, and G always sticks to C to create the “rungs.”
-The length of the ladder is formed by the sugar and phosphate groups.
+Within the ladder, A sticks to T, and G sticks to C to create the “rungs.”
+The length of the ladder forms through the sugar and phosphate groups.

-Most DNA lives in the nuclei of cells and some is found in mitochondria, which are the powerhouses of the cells.
+Most DNA lives in the nuclei of cells and some exist in mitochondria, which are the powerhouses of the cells.

-Chromatin is further condensed, through a process called supercoiling, and it is then packaged into structures called chromosomes.
-These chromosomes form the familiar “X” shape as seen in the image above.
+Chromatin condenses further through a supercoiling process and packages into structures called chromosomes.
+These chromosomes form the familiar “X” shape.

-Transcription: The DNA code is copied to create messenger RNA (mRNA).
+- Transcription: The DNA code duplicates into messenger RNA (mRNA).
 RNA is a copy of DNA, but it is normally single-stranded.
-Another difference is that RNA does not contain the base thymine (T), which is replaced by uracil (U).
+Another difference is that RNA does not contain the base thymine (T).
+In RNA, uracil (U) replaces thymine (T).

-Translation: The mRNA is translated into amino acids by transfer RNA (tRNA).
+- Translation: The mRNA translates into amino acids by transfer RNA (tRNA).